RACE REGULATIONS

 3. Race Results

-Violations will be handled according to Decree No. 158/2013/ND-CP (dated November 12, 2013) on administrative penalties in culture, sports, tourism, and advertising.
+Violations of the rules and professional regulations will be handled by the Organizing Committee.
+Serious cases will be handled according to Decree 158/2013/ND-CP dated November 12, 2013 of the Government on administrative sanctions in the fields of culture, sports, tourism and advertising.

 5. Force Majeure

-The OC is not responsible for cancellations or delays due to force majeure.
+• The Organizing Committee is not responsible for the cancellation or postponement of the race due to force majeure.

-Each athlete is responsible for understanding and complying with event rules.
-Violations may result in disqualification.
+Each athlete is responsible for understanding and complying with the regulations of the race, violations will lead to disqualification.

 RACE KIT PICK UP PROCEDURE